cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 | `field: type[F]`          | Class object for the field ({{field-ntt-friendly}}) |
 {: title="Validity circuit parameters."}

-An instance of the proof system is defined in terms of a validity circuit that implements the `Valid` interface specified in this section.
-The parameters are listed in the table above.
 The circuit is invoked with the following method:

 * `valid.eval(meas: list[F], joint_rand: list[F], num_shares: int) -> list[F]`
   evaluates the arithmetic circuit on a measurement and joint randomness.
 The